brandlewco/jesserieser-hugo-cc/content/collections/retail.md

   e-commerce.

-  A winning exhibition for Klompching Gallery 2020 *Fresh*, 2019 - 2020 The
-  Fence touring installation, winner in the 2018 *PDN Photo Annual* and a *Photolucida* *Critical Mass* top 50 international fine art photographic project.
+  An official nominee for the 2025 Grand Prix Pictet, a winning exhibition at Klompching Gallery 2020 *Fresh*, 2019 - 2020 The Fence touring installation, winner in the 2018 *PDN Photo Annual* and a *Photolucida* *Critical Mass* top 50 international fine art photographic project.
 Featured on *NPR, The Washington Post, Architectural Digest, Wired, Fast Company,* and *Business Insider.*
 collection_description_alignment: center
 slug: changing-landscape-american-retail
 collection_blocks: